Kawara Museum of Takahama City, a Hometown of Ceramics|Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Accept

-Takahama-City Kawara Museum of Takahama City, a Hometown of Ceramics
+Takahama-City Kawara Museum/Library of Takahama City, a Hometown of Ceramics

-• Kawara Museum of Takahama City, a Hometown of Ceramics
+• Kawara Museum/Library of Takahama City, a Hometown of Ceramics

-• Kawara Museum of Takahama City, a Hometown of Ceramics
+• Kawara Museum/Library of Takahama City, a Hometown of Ceramics

 The only museum in Japan specializing in roof tiles

-Kawara Museum of Takahama City, a Hometown of Ceramics
+Kawara Museum/Library of Takahama City, a Hometown of Ceramics

-The Kawara Museum is located in Takahama City, the production heartland of Mikawa kawara (roof tiles), boasting the highest scale production in Japan.
+The Kawara Museum is located in Takahama City, production heartland of kawara, or clay roof tiles, boasting the highest scale of production in Japan.
 The museum exhibits Chinese and Korean roof tiles as well as Japanese ones.
-It offers pottery making experiences where you can experience bisque-painting or make pottery with a wheel.
-On the museum premises is Morimae Park; themed on the ocean with waves and fish, and also a restaurant offering the chance to eat lots of vegetables.
+It offers pottery-making experiences where you can experience bisque-painting or make pottery on a wheel.
+On the museum premises is Morimae Park; themed on the ocean with waves and fish, and also a restaurant with lots of delectable vegetables.

 SPOT OVERVIEW